Variegated plants are all the rage, and one of the most striking is Hypoestes phyllostachya, better known as the polka dot plant.

 The flowers themselves are fairly unremarkable, so it’s definitely not worth letting your plant die to see them.

 So, how to prune polka dot plant?

-You can do the following polka dot plant pruning steps:
+You can do the following steps on how to prune a polka dot plant:

 - Lightly prune your plant once per month during its growing season without harming the plant.